department-of-veterans-affairs/next-build/READMEs/testing.md

 that we are scanning many pages in one test.
 We could split it up so each URL is run in an isolated test but that would require more setup and teardown costing time.
-Also...just being honest...passing data to each test via async/await was finicky.
+Also...just being honest...passing data to each test via async/await was finicky, and I never went back to try and invesitgate further.

-Test run:
+Test run workflow:

 1. Get pages of the sitemap.
 2. Split the pages into segments if the segment index is not zero.
 This